rrquizon1/Object_Detection_Quizon/README.md

 ```

-To evaluate performance of the model on the test dataset of drinks dataset please run test.py
+To evaluate performance of the model on the test dataset of drinks dataset please run test.py.
+Test.py is tested to be running OK.

 ## Continue training a previously trained model

-Run continue_train.py
+Run train.py.
+Check the variables below if there are problems during training.
+This .py file is tested to be running OK.

 ```